sierraporta/AFTER-Annotated-Forbush-decrease-Topological-Event-Recognition/index.md

 #### How to cite
 If you use the AFTER method, catalogues or scripts in a publication, please cite:

-`D. Sierra-Porta, et al. Annotated Forbush–decrease Topological Event Recognition (AFTER): a complexity-aware catalogue of neutron-monitor Forbush decreases
+`D. Sierra-Porta (2026).
+Annotated Forbush–decrease Topological Event Recognition (AFTER): a complexity-aware catalogue of neutron-monitor Forbush decreases
 (journal and DOI to be added when available).`

 You can also cite this repository directly, for example as:
-`Sierra-Porta, D. (2025).
+`Sierra-Porta, D. (2026).
 AFTER: Annotated Forbush–decrease Topological Event Recognition.
 GitHub repository. [https://github.com/<your-user>/<your-repo>](https://github.com/sierraporta/AFTER-Annotated-Forbush-decrease-Topological-Event-Recognition/tree/main)`

 #### License
 This project is licensed under the MIT License.